GiuliaPullano/wildfires_project/README.md

 # wildfires_project

-This repository is connected to the work titled
+This repository is associated with the research study:

-"Disruption of outdoor activities caused by wildfire smoke shapes circulation of respiratory pathogens"
+"Disruption of outdoor activities caused by wildfires increases disease circulation"

 Link: https://doi.org/10.1101/2024.08.08.24311678

-The codes are in the Codes directory, as so:
+The Python scripts utilized in this study are organized in the Data folder as follows:

-1. select_counties code analyzes Air Quality Index for all US counties and selects those hit and not hit by the wildfire event in Sept 2020
+select_counties script: Analyzes the Air Quality Index (AQI) for all U.S. counties and identifies those affected and unaffected by the September 2020 wildfire event.
-2. Figure_1 code produces Figure 1 in the main text of the manuscript
+Figure_1 script: Generates Figure 1 from the manuscript's main text.
-3. Regression_discontinuity_code analyzes the disruption on the mobility index and produces an estimate of the shift in behavior
+Regression_discontinuity script: Examines the disruption in mobility patterns and estimates the resulting behavioral shift.
-4. Model_disruption code simulates the effect of this behavioral pattern into a SIR model as well as the damping effect of mask usage.
+Model_disruption script: Simulates the effect of seasonal indoor activity patterns and their disruptions within an SIR model, also accounting for the potential mitigating effects of mask usage.

-The Data folder contains all the data needed to run the different codes.
+All datasets used in the analysis are also available in the Data folder.